Procedures for Salary Administration (Regular Non-Unionized Support Staff)

 2. DEFINITIONS:

-a) Hay Method: A quantitative method, ensuring internal equity in job evaluation, which analyzes the relative worth of positions using four main factors: 1) Know-How, 2) Problem Solving, 3) Accountability, and 4) Working Conditions.
+Hay Method: A quantitative method, ensuring internal equity in job evaluation, which analyzes the relative worth of positions using four main factors: 1) know-how, 2) problem solving, 3) accountability, and 4) working conditions.

-b) Job Evaluation Committee: The committee is established by the Associate Vice-President, Human Resources who is responsible of selecting the members.
-These members are volunteer representatives from various occupational groups of the management category (NM) who are trained on the Hay method.
+Job Evaluation Committee: The committee established by the Associate Vice-President, Human Resources, who is responsible of selecting the members.
+These members are volunteer representatives from various occupational groups of the management category (NM) who are trained on the Hay Method.
 A minimum of four and a maximum of six voting members are needed for the committee to proceed with evaluation during a meeting.

-f) Progress-through-the-ranks (PTR): An annual salary increase provided to employees who have not yet reached the maximum of their salary class and who have fully met the performance expectations for the position, provided that such annual salary increase does not result in the employee’s salary exceeding the maximum salary of the salary scale for the position.
+Progress-through-the-ranks (PTR): An annual salary increase provided to staff members who have not yet reached the salary cap of their salary class and who have fully met the performance expectations for the position, provided that such annual salary increase does not result in the staff member’s salary exceeding the salary cap of the salary scale for the position.

-g) Red circled employee: Employee whose annual salary is higher than the maximum of their salary class.
+Red circle: Staff member whose annual salary is higher than the salary cap of their salary class.
+A staff member who voluntarily changes position loses their red circle status.

-h) Salary analysis: An assessment done in accordance with this Procedure that takes internal equity into consideration and uses the salary class in effect for the position and the previous relevant work experience to determine the employee’s salary within the salary class.
-The salary determined by the salary analysis cannot be below the minimum or exceed the maximum of the salary class.
+Salary analysis: An assessment is done in accordance with this Procedure that takes internal equity into consideration and uses the salary class in effect for the position and the previous relevant work experience to determine the staff member’s salary within the salary class.
+The salary determined by the salary analysis cannot be below the minimum or exceed the salary cap of the salary class.

-i) Salary class (Class): The levels within each salary scale.
-Each position is assigned to a category NC or NM salary class.
+Salary class (Class): The levels within each salary scale.
+Each position is assigned to a salary class within the NC or NM category.
 For administrative purposes, the NM 1 class is one class above the NC 8 class.

-j) Salary scale: Range of rates indicating the minimums and maximums annual salary for each salary class.
-The minimum of each salary class is 80% of its maximum.
+Salary scale: Range of rates indicating the minimum, maximum and salary cap for each salary class.
+The minimum of each salary class is 80% of its maximum and the salary cap cannot, under any circumstances, exceed the maximum salary.

-k) Temporary additional responsibilities: Responsibilities assigned to an employee which are beyond the scope of their substantive job description on a temporary basis for a period of twenty (20) consecutive working days or more.
+Temporary additional responsibilities: Responsibilities that are beyond the scope of a staff member’s substantive job description that are assigned to a staff member on a temporary basis for a period of twenty (20) consecutive working days or more.

-l) Temporary assignment: Appointment of an employee from their substantive position to another position, approved by the employee’s supervisor, for a temporary fixed period of at least twenty (20) consecutive working days.
+Temporary assignment: Appointment of a staff member from their substantive position to another position, approved by the staff member’s supervisor, for a temporary fixed period of at least twenty (20) consecutive working days.
 Temporary assignment contract should not exceed two (2) years and can be renewed with the approval of the substantive position supervisor.

 3. SCOPE & APPLICATION: